 To find out which brand is pumping out the best body moisturisers, Canstar Blue has again surveyed more than a 1,000 Aussies across the country and sought their opinions on their most recent and used pick.
 Brands were rated on smell, consistency, effectiveness, value for money, packaging and overall satisfaction.
 Think of it as like asking your extended friends and family about their favourite products!

-Out of the 10 brands featured in our 2018 review, with Sukin ranked the highest for overall customer satisfaction.
-Sukin also achieved five stars on effectiveness, consistency, packaging and smell, plus three stars on value for money.
+Out of the 10 brands featured in our 2019 review, Palmer’s ranked the highest for overall satisfaction.
+Palmer’s also achieved five stars for effectiveness, consistency and smell, with four stars on value for money and packaging.

 Now, to help you decide which body moisturiser might be the best bet for you, let’s assess each factor separately.

 In addition to rating the best body moisturisers, survey respondents also gave us an insight into the main drivers of customer satisfaction:

 Other results of note from our survey include: